Wedderburn, Oregon

 Wedderburn is an unincorporated coastal community in Curry County, Oregon, United States.
 It is to the north of, and across the mouth of the Rogue River from Gold Beach, on U.S. Route 101.
 The Isaac Lee Patterson Bridge connects Wedderburn with Gold Beach.

+History

 Wedderburn was founded by R. D. Hume, a prominent local businessman in the fishing industry, who named the community after the home of his ancestors, Wedderburn Castle in Scotland.
 Wedderburn post office was established in 1895.

 Wedderburn was originally a company town for Hume's salmon fishing monopoly, and besides his fishing fleet, he ran Wedderburn's cannery, store, race track and cold storage plant.
 Hume had settled at the mouth of the Rogue in 1876, and he eventually owned all the land on both banks of the river from the Pacific Ocean to the head of the tidewater.